New Space, New Challenge

 It was because our mindfulness practice had slowly endured, that the Quiet Room was a natural next step.

 It’s private and no one can see what’s happening inside, it’s really up to the individual to create their own experience in the space.
 The space is quietly well utilized but the impact on the culture is loud and clear.
-Prior to the Quiet Room being a feature at Omnicor, our Muslim colleagues would be scrambling to find a room for Salaat, the prescribed five times daily prayers, this is no longer a difficulty and for this reason alone, sending such a strong message of inclusivity, it would have been worth it.
+Prior to the Quiet Room becoming a feature at Omnicor, our Muslim colleagues would be scrambling to find a room for Salaat, the prescribed five times daily prayers, this is no longer a difficulty and for this reason alone, sending such a strong message of inclusivity, it would have been worth it.
 Respecting and accommodating our team with dignity speaks louder than many courses on diversity.
 Religious tolerance and respect is a natural practice, as people from different creeds and belief systems share the space.

-The Quiet Rooms Impact
+The Quiet Room’s Impact

 It’s early days, but the feedback about both the mindfulness practice and Quiet Room is promising.
 With all the tight deadlines, long hours glued to screens and bombarded by multiple devices, offline time has become imperative for our cognitive and emotional bandwidth.
 Although we are a small business, silos still exist, mindfulness allows us to connect and build deeper more authentic relationships.

-How to create your own Quiet Room
+How to create your own quiet room

 - Get leadership buy-in: Our MD joins the session every week and this sends a very strong message, not only does he acknowledge that stress is real but that we all need to defrag across all levels of staff.